krmbzds/stars/README.md

 ## Ruby

+- [excid3/receipts](https://github.com/excid3/receipts) - Easy receipts and invoices for your Ruby on Rails applications
 - [benpickles/parklife](https://github.com/benpickles/parklife) - Render a Rack app (Rails/Sinatra/etc) to a static build so it can be served by Netlify, Now, GitHub Pages, S3, or any other web server.
 - [jeremyevans/kaeruera](https://github.com/jeremyevans/kaeruera) - Simple Error Tracker for Ruby
 - [jeremyevans/by](https://github.com/jeremyevans/by) - Ruby Library Preloader